sameesin/cisco-csftd-on-aws/content/10_Prerequisites/2_aws_account.md

 ---

-::alert[You are responsible for the cost of the AWS services used while running this workshop in your AWS account]
+::alert[You are responsible for the cost of the AWS services used while running this workshop in your AWS account] You will be charged for:
+- active IP Addresses assigned to the ENIs.
+- EC2 instances running Cisco Secure Firewall Threat Defence (FTDv) and Firewall Management Center (FMC), Bastion Host, Web Servers and cloud9.
+- Network Load Balancers
+- Elastic IPs

 Your account must have the ability to create new IAM roles and scope other IAM permissions.